AlexanderFengler/hddmnn_tutorial/README.md

 # hddmnn_tutorial

 Welcome to the **HDDMNN Tutorial**.
-Below you find the instructions neccesariy to follow the tutorial in your own *google colab notebook*.
+Execute the instructions below to follow the tutorial in your own *google colab notebook*.

 ### Installation instructions: